 If you contribute $5,000 per year (5% of your salary), your employer then matches the $5,000, so your actual investment is $10,000.

 Here's the first thing you should do (if you're not already taking advantage of this)

-And, if you’re already the kind of smart cookie who is taking advantage of this, it’s likely you know someone who isn’t.
+And, if you're already the kind of smart cookie who is taking advantage of this, you likely know someone who isn't.
 So encourage them to do the same.

 Pay it forward!